-It’s also very easy to fall into the trap of setting up an insurance policy, ticking the box that makes payments a set-and forget affair, and then stuffing the policy document in the top drawer, never to see the light of day again.
+It’s also very easy to fall into the trap of setting up an insurance policy, ticking the box that makes payments a set-and-forget affair, and then stuffing the policy document in the top drawer, never to see the light of day again.

-We spoke with John Ripepi, General Manager of leading business insurer, WFI, to get the good oil on how you can make sure you’re covered in the event of a crisis.
+We spoke with John Ripepi, General Manager of the leading business insurer, WFI, to get the good oil on how you can make sure you’re covered in the event of a crisis.

 WFI recently undertook research into the small business sector, to find out how small businesses in Australia feel about insurance, and to gauge the levels of insurance they tend to purchase.
 The statistics were, in some cases, quite alarming – especially when we start to think about being under-insured.

 “Underinsurance is the key issue which is mainly caused by a lack of awareness of the types of insurance that are required,” John Ripepi says.

 In many instances, being under-insured is simply a case of not knowing what insurance products are available, or how they work.
 This leaves the business owner in a precarious position, should something go wrong and their current level of insurance doesn’t cover it.